-However, it should be noted that there is significant divergence in terms of performance between Buyout Funds.
-For example, per Figure 12, the median returns are similar across different regions but there appears to be greater divergence of returns in Europe - a difference in IRR of 21.3% between upper and lower quartile versus 16.2% in North America and 18.2% in Asia(xi).
-Thus, it is important to be able to invest in PE Funds that can deliver median or better returns in order to outperform the public market index returns.
+However, it should be noted that there is significant divergence in terms of performance between Buyout funds of different performance quartiles in each of the regions.
+As per Figure 12, in Europe, there is a difference in IRR of 21.9% between upper and lower quartile.
+Similar divergences are observed in North America and Asia at 18.2% and 17.0%, respectively^(xi).
+Thus, it is important to be able to invest in PE Funds that can deliver median or better returns to consistently outperform the public market index returns.

-Fig. 12: 15-year IRR of Buyout Funds across Regions and Quartiles (p.a.)
+Fig. 12: 15-year IRR19 of Buyout Funds across Regions and Quartiles (p.a.)